Americans may be able to travel to Europe again this summer. Their hosts may not be vaccinated.

 She blamed the government’s slow pace of vaccinations as part of the problem.

-Right now, she said, it’s “just everyone locked up at home, except the international tourist.”
+Right now, she said, it’s “just everyone locked up at home, except the international tourists.”

 Birnbaum reported from St. Louis and Rolfe from Madrid.
 Quentin Ariès in Brussels contributed to this report.